Suzy Kolber: Monday Night Countdown

-Kolber left ESPN for Fox Sports in November 1996, where she anchored Fox Sports News for the fledgling Fox Sports Net and reported from NFL games, among other duties.
-She served as the lead reporter for the network's coverage of the NFL on Fox teaming up with the network's No. 1 announcer team of Pat Summerall and John Madden for one game in 1998.
-She also covered horse racing.
-She served as studio host for the network's coverage of the NHL on Fox, including both the 1999 Stanley Cup Finals and the Playoffs.
-In March 1999, Kolber co-hosted a Fox non-sports presentation with Maury Povich, Opening the Lost Tombs: Live From Egypt, an archaeological event that promised to "unveil five-thousand year old mysteries."
-Fox's TV cameras showed the first live excavation on Egypt's ancient Giza plateau; Kolber reported live from the tomb.
-She returned to ESPN in August 1999.
+Termination

+Kolber was among 20 on-air employees ESPN laid off during cost cutting in June 2023.

 Endorsements

 Kolber's football broadcast narrative is featured on Sega's video game, ESPN NFL Football for Microsoft's Xbox and Sony's PlayStation 2.

-Kolber also is a national television spokesperson for Chevrolet and Pepsi-Cola commercials.
+Kolber is a national television spokesperson for Chevrolet and Pepsi-Cola commercials.

 In 1995's ESPN Extreme Games for PlayStation, she has multiple video sequences hyping up the player, introducing levels, and hinting at secret areas.
 The re-release of the game, 1Xtreme, removed all of her videos, and any reference to ESPN.